meteor/meteor/content/methods.md

 <h3 id="basic">Basic Method</h3>

 In a basic app, defining a Meteor Method is as simple as defining a function.
-In a complex app, you want a few extra features to make Methods more powerful and easily testable.
+In a complex app, you want a few extra features to make Methods more powerful and testable.
 First, we're going to go over how to define a Method using the Meteor core API, and in a later section we'll go over how to use a helpful wrapper package we've created to enable a more powerful Method workflow.

 <h4 id="basic-defining">Defining</h4>